fermyon/workshops/wasm-and-containers/workshop/04-kubernetes-and-spinkube.md

 In this section the goal is to get our application up and running in a Kubernetes cluster.
 [SpinKube](https://www.spinkube.dev) is "...an open source project that streamlines developing, deploying and operating WebAssembly workloads in Kubernetes." - https://www.spinkube.dev

-We will be using [k3d](https://k3d.io/), which "makes it very easy to create single- and multi-node k3s clusters for local development on Kubernetes." - https://k3d.io/
+We will be using [k3d](https://k3d.io/), which "makes it very easy to create single- and multi-node k3s clusters for local development on Kubernetes."

 > **Note**
 > You can choose to use any other Kubernetes distribution or service supporting SpinKube.
-Check out the SpinKube tutorials for other options: https://www.spinkube.dev/docs/spin-operator/tutorials/
+Check out the [SpinKube tutorials page](https://www.spinkube.dev/docs/spin-operator/tutorials/) for other options

 ## Pre-requisites

-In addition to the requirements from the previous sections, you'll need the following to installed:
+In addition to the requirements from the previous sections, you'll need the following installed:

 - [k3d](https://k3d.io/v5.4.6/#installation)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)